9 Signs You’re Probably Working Out Too Much

-Those aching knees, hinky shoulder, and pain in your lower back are sending you a clear message: Doing the same workout too frequently can lead to overuse injury, according to Mayo Clinic.
-You're likely pushing your body too hard and/or not giving it enough time to recover, which can strain the muscles and joints.
+Those aching knees, hinky shoulder, and pain in your lower back are sending you a clear message: Doing the same workout too frequently can lead to overuse injury, according to the American Orthopaedic Society for Sports Medicine.
+You’re likely pushing your body too hard and/or not giving it enough time to recover, which can strain the muscles and joints.
 Mix up your workouts to avoid stressing the same body parts every day.
-Don't see rest days as being lazy, but as giving your body the chance to replenish and rebuild itself.
-Read more about how to avoid sports-related injuries.
+Don’t see rest days as being lazy, but as giving your body the chance to replenish and rebuild itself.

 Your immune system is down

 Feeling rundown and getting sniffles?
 A punishing workout regimen could be to blame.
-"If you find yourself feeling under the weather more often than usual, it could be a sign that you are working out too much," says Mathews.
-"Although studies have shown that moderate exercise may be linked to a positive changes in the immune system, there is also evidence that too much intense exercise can reduce immunity."
-Don't miss the habits that help boost your immune system.
+“If you find yourself feeling under the weather more often than usual, it could be a sign that you are working out too much,” says Mathews.
+“Although studies have shown that moderate exercise may be linked to positive changes in the immune system, there is also evidence that too much intense exercise can reduce immunity.”

 You’re not sleeping well

-"While regular exercise can help promote a restful night's sleep, excessive exercise can have the opposite effect in terms of getting sufficient, quality shut-eye," says Matthews.
+“While regular exercise can help promote a restful night’s sleep, excessive exercise can have the opposite effect in terms of getting sufficient, quality shut-eye,” says Matthews.
 Too much exercise triggers a stress response in the body, raising levels of hormones such as cortisol and adrenaline.
-This can have an effect your sleep-wake cycles, keeping you up at night or even impacting your quality of sleep.
-Use these pro tips to get your best sleep ever.
+This can have an effect on your sleep-wake cycles, keeping you up at night or even impacting your quality of sleep.

 You’re just not hungry